jnidzwetzki/chrootfs/README.md

 without copying any libraries or binaries.

 ## Installation
-You can install chrootfs by running "make" and "make install".
-Finally, you need to enable the option *user_allow_other* in your FUSE configuration (*/etc/fuse.conf*).
+You can install chrootfs by running `make` and `make install`.
+Finally, you need to enable the option `user_allow_other` in your FUSE configuration (`/etc/fuse.conf`).

-On Debian based systems you can build a .deb package by running *dpkg-buildpackage -rfakeroot*.
+On Debian based systems you can build a .deb package by running `dpkg-buildpackage -rfakeroot`.

 ### Configuring PAM
 Add the following lines to all of the services they should use chrootfs (e.g. /etc/pam.d/{sshd, su, login, cron}).